 The overall structure of rRNA is conserved among all species, but aminoglycosides have a 10-fold higher affinity to the rRNA of prokaryotes compared to that of eukaryotes.
 This affinity is not large enough of a binding affinity, explaining the side effect profile of tobramycin.
 The most common side effects are dizziness, headache, confusion, nausea, and skin rash.
 Serious adverse drug reactions of tobramycin include ototoxicity, neuropathy, and nephrotoxicity.
 Reports exist of rare side effects of liver injury with tobramycin use.

 Contraindications include patients with hypersensitivity to tobramycin or any other aminoglycoside antibiotics.
-Caution is necessary for patients with old age, prone to dehydration, and pre-existing conditions like renal failure, neuromuscular conditions like myasthenia gravis, and Parkinson disease.
+In addition, caution is necessary for patients with old age, prone to dehydration, and pre-existing conditions like renal failure, neuromuscular conditions like myasthenia gravis, and Parkinson disease.

 Monitoring drug frequency and dosing are essential in tobramycin administration to decrease the chances of toxic side effects.
 Researchers have observed that a longer dosing interval may reduce the risk of ototoxicity and nephrotoxicity.
 The dosing and frequency of administration require adjustment based on the patient’s renal function because the medication is retained longer in patients with renal abnormalities or renal failure.
 The drug is excreted mainly by the kidneys, so it is essential to monitor renal function.
-The serum half-life of tobramycin is about 2 hours in an adult and prolonged in neonates to about 4.5 to 8.7 hours.
 Tobramycin can cross the placenta, concentrating in the kidney and urine of the fetus.
 The theory is that tobramycin could potentially cause nephrotoxic events in the fetus, but this requires further investigation.